bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/topside-computer.md

 * macOS 10.20 or later
 * Ubuntu 18.04 or later

-The minimum recommended hardware for Windows and Linux computers are:
+The minimum recommended hardware for running QGroundControl is:

 * i5 processor or better
 * 8GB RAM